-To help the industries Clients select and appoint electrical contractors on the basis of competent electrical workers, through the SparkSafe online electrical Licence to Practice system.
+To help the industries Clients select and appoint electrical contractors on the basis of competent electrical workers, through the SparkSafe online electrical Licence to Practise system.

-In 2009, the Employer Board commissioned research into an Electrical Licence to Practice solution as concerns regarding the detrimental impact of unqualified and underqualified workers entering the sub-contract supply chain continued to grow.
-Following this, work commenced on the development of a unique IT solution aimed at providing project stakeholders with a means to view the composition of the Electrical Contractor’s workforce by Licence type on a project by project basis.
+In 2009, the Employer Board commissioned research into an Electrical Licence to Practise solution as concerns regarding the detrimental impact of unqualified and underqualified workers entering the sub-contract supply chain continued to grow.
+Following this, work commenced on the development of a unique IT solution aimed at providing project stakeholders with a means to view the composition of the electrical contractor’s workforce by licence type on a project by project basis.

-The concept of Electrical Licence to Practice is founded within the industry.
-Employers, weary of the decline in standards brought about by sub-economic tendering, underwritten by the use of unqualified and underqualified workers, have become determined to reform the industry through a Licence to Practice system.
+The concept of Electrical Licence to Practise is founded within the industry.
+Employers, weary of the decline in standards brought about by sub-economic tendering, underwritten by the use of unqualified and underqualified workers, have become determined to reform the industry through a Licence to Practise system.

 Since February 2016, the main Public Sector procurement organisations with responsibility for Northern Ireland infrastructure, have included the LtP requirement in the PQQ/ITT process and contract award requirements.
 These include the Health Trusts/Estates, the Education Authority, the Public Housing Authority and the Water and Transport Service Authorities.
 The obligation to make use of the LtP system is contained in a government policy document called Procurement Guidance Note 01/16 – Licence to Practise Initiative for Electrical Workers.